 In the 7th century AD, Ad Gefrin (Yeavering) in northern England was home to the kings and queens of the Anglo-Saxon Kingdom of Northumbria.
 Figures including Aethelfrith, Edwin, Aethelburga, and St Oswald resided at the summer palace, which saw some of the first conversions to Christianity in northern England, as well as trade and cultural exchanges with people across Europe and as far as North Africa.

-The site was discovered in the 1950s andis now pasture, but a new visitor centre nearby (shown left) plans to recreate its Great Hall.
+The site was discovered in the 1950s andis now pasture, but a new visitor centre nearby (shown above) plans to recreate its Great Hall.
 Lead curator Chris Ferguson said, ‘This will be the first experience in the UK to present the story of an Anglo-Saxon Great Hall, and particularly to celebrate the Golden Age of Northumbria.’

 Ad Gefrin is due to open in autumn 2022.